 Hans J. Baer graduated from Lehigh in 1947 with a B.S. in industrial engineering.
 In 1950, he received his M.A. in economics from New York University.
-Baer is a Christ Church Visiting Fellow at Oxford University and a Visiting Fellow for the Weatherhead Center for International Affairs at Harvard.
+Baer was a Christ Church Visiting Fellow at Oxford University and a Visiting Fellow for the Weatherhead Center for International Affairs at Harvard.
 On June 1, 1997, he received an honorary degree from Lehigh.

 When he was a child, his home was always open to visiting scientists and other important figures including Nobel Prize winners Irene Joliot-Curie and Chandrasekhara Raman, head of the Swiss Bank Corporation, Armand Dreyfus, and mathematician, David Hilbert.